The 5 Best Ways to Increase Collagen In Your Skin (Naturally)

 To supercharge my results, I use this red light therapy face massager, which is amazing!
 It combines both collagen red light therapy and gentle massage to boost local micro-circulation, which promotes even more collagen.

-Red light therapy face massager – view on Amazon
+3 in 1 red light therapy massager – view on Amazon

 5. Collagen Powder